-Ethical understanding is a vital part of science inquiry.
+Ethical understanding is a vital part of UC H Course Meeting Environmental Challenges, as students consider the profound ethical questions raised for individuals and societies by the rapidly growing crises in environmental science.
 Students evaluate the ethics of experimental science, codes of practice, and the use of scientific information and science applications.
 They explore what integrity means in science, and they understand, critically analyse, and apply ethical guidelines in their investigations.
 They consider the implications of their investigations on others, the environment and living organisms.
 They use scientific information to evaluate the claims and actions of others and to inform ethical decisions about a range of social, environmental, and personal issues and applications of science.